imagineLife/big-site/content/mongo/sharding/setting-up-a-sharded-cluster.md

 mongod -f csrs_2.conf
 mongod -f csrs_3.conf
 ```
 **Connect** to the first config server, initiate a replica set, and leverage the localhost exception to create an admin user.
-Then, connnect the other dbs to the replica set.
+Then, connect the other config servers to the replica set.
 ```bash
 # connect
 mongo --port 26001